eribertto/project.planning/Common procurement documentation.md

 both the NDA and the RFP are fixed and remain the same throughout the process.
 This means that there's not a lot of room for customization, and it won't be changed once it's submitted.
-Lastly, there's a third important document called a Statement of Work, or an SOW.
+Lastly, there's a third important document called a Statement of Work, or an *SOW*.
 An SOW is sent after the vendor is selected and evolves as the project goes on.
 We'll continue discussing these concepts and further explore the importance of a statement of work in the next video.
 I'll see you there.